nztim/laravel-systems/src/Logger/readme.md

 ### Email alerts

 Emails are only triggered if email sending is turned on, `app.debug` is false and the level is at least ERROR severity.
-The Laravel mail system must be configured for emails to function.
+The Laravel mail system must be configured for SMTP and with the latest config format for emails to function.

 ### Changelog